 - (1) first year of the two-year coverage module: - (a) the AIP may choose to deny liability.
-If the AIP denies liability, no premium is due or liability is established for either year of the two-year coverage module; or - (b) the AIP may determine acreage and assign the T-revenue in the SRH database for any applicable years that a Revenue Report is not provided.
-If the acreage is determined by the AIP and T-revenue(s), T-revenues are used to calculate the approved average revenue for both years of the two-year coverage module. - (2) second year of the two-year coverage module:
+If the AIP denies liability, no premium is due, or liability is established for either year of the two-year coverage module; or - (b) the AIP may determine acreage and assign the T-Revenue with a "B" yield descriptor in the SRH database for any applicable years that a Revenue Report is not provided.
+If the acreage is determined by the AIP, the assigned T-Revenues are used to calculate the approved average revenue for both years of the two-year coverage module. - (2) second year of the two-year coverage module: